-Arkansas’s refusal to require habitable rental housing that tenants can enforce is a public health issue.
-Mold aggravates asthma and allergies.
-Sewage problems can endanger health.
+It is essential to have meaningful remedies for tenants whose landlords breach the implied residential quality standards.
+Without such remedies, inhabitable rental housing can become a public health issue.
+For example, the presence of mold aggravates asthma and allergies.
 Structural defects can cause injuries and property damage.
 Living in unsafe housing increases stress.
 Renters deserve a law guaranteeing habitable housing, just as laws require food and other products we buy to be safe and free from defects.
-Arkansas law regulates other types of businesses, but gives landlords a free pass to rent unsafe housing to tenants.
-Substandard rental housing is bad for property values and for neighborhoods.
-Arkansas needs an implied warranty of habitability statute.
+Arkansas law regulates other types of businesses but gives landlords a free pass to rent unsafe housing to tenants.
+Substandard rental housing is bad for property values and neighborhoods.

-- Requires premises to have a working smoke alarm and if needed a working carbon monoxide alarm.
+- Requiring premises to have a working smoke alarm and, if needed, a working carbon monoxide alarm.

-- It prohibits lease terms that take away these rights, and prohibits landlords from retaliating against tenants who exercise these rights.
+- Prohibits lease terms from waiving these rights and prohibits landlords from retaliating against tenants who exercise rights recognized by law.

 Myths and Facts About Arkansas Landlord Tenant Law